novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 1.2.
 Individual AWS IAM user

-Prepare a new individual IAM user with programmatic access key enabled and has access to EC2 management.
+Prepare a new individual IAM user with programmatic access key enabled and have access to EC2 management.
 We will use the `access_key` and `secret_key` on this tutorial.
-If you haven't create the IAM user, then follow guide on [Create Individual IAM User](aws-create-individual-iam-user.md).
+If you haven't created the IAM user, then follow the guide on [Create Individual IAM User](aws-create-individual-iam-user.md).

 #### 1.3. `ssh-keygen` and `ssh` commands